 How to write a strong cover letter step-by-step

-Now that you know the basics of what to include in your cover letter, let’s go through the process from start to finish to see how you can write a cover letter that will make you stand out from the rest of the candidates.
+Now that you know the basics for your cover letter, let’s go through the steps.
+This will help you write a cover letter that makes you stand out from other candidates.

 1. Do your research